 Michael Patrick King

-Who: The executive producer of Sex and the City, King helped channel the neuroses of single women everywhere into a mega-hit for HBO.
-He's since written, directed and co-produced the two Sex and the City movies that have hit the big screen.
+The executive producer of Sex and the City, King helped channel the neuroses of single women everywhere into a mega-hit for HBO.

-Backstory: Raised in an Irish Catholic home in Scranton, Pennsylvania—his mother managed a Krispy Kreme, his father was a custodian—King moved to New York as a struggling actor in the 1980s.
-When his acting career didn't take off, he turned to writing and decamped to Los Angeles to work on shows like Murphy Brown and Cybill.
-He returned to NYC in the late 1990s when he was hired by Darren Star to work as a writer on Sex and the City, the show inspired by Candace Bushnell's Observer column and book of the same name.
+A Scranton, PA native, King moved to New York as a struggling actor in the 1980s.
+When his acting career didn't take off, he turned to writing and decamped to LA to work on Murphy Brown and Cybill.
+He returned to NYC in the late 1990s when he was tapped by fellow velvet mafia member Darren Star to work as a writer on Sex and the City.
 When Star left SATC to pursue other projects, he left the series in King's hands, and he was responsible for writing, directing, and producing the hit series for the last few seasons.

-On screen: King hasn't forgotten his acting dream-he occasionally pops up in cameo roles.
-He appeared as an HBO publicist in Larry David's Curb Your Enthusiasm, and cast himself as a mental patient in an episode of SATC.
+King hasn't forgotten his acting dream-he occasionally pops up in cameos, like a publicist on Curb Your Enthusiasm (he even cast himself as a mental patient in an episode of SATC, natch).
+[Image via Getty]